saamianf/Olink_ExploreHT_CapstoneProject/README.md

 # Olink_ExploreHT_CapstoneProject

 Note: Due to size of sample input files (particularly the Explore HT data file), all files are stored in the zipped folder.
-Sample input files follow the setup of the actual data files, however it is simulated data. *files are currently being adjusted so may not be able to run through the full code*
+Sample input files follow the setup of the actual data files, however it is simulated data. *Sample input files are currently being adjusted so may not be able to run through the full code!*

 Part 1 - LOD Evaluation (~ 30 min)
 1. Read in HT csv file.